 Lead Ammo Can Fragment

-Lead ammunition, especially when fired from rifles, can fragment into tiny pieces that spread throughout big game such as deer.
+Lead ammunition, especially when fired from high-velocity rifles, may fragment into tiny pieces and spread throughout big game, such as deer.
+By comparison, shotgun and muzzle-loading ammunition produce far fewer lead fragments and travel shorter distances from the entry wound.

 - When purchasing ammunition for deer hunting, especially rifle ammunition, choose a non-lead alternative such as copper or a copper alloy.

-- If you choose to purchase lead ammunition, select ammunition the manufacturer indicates has high mass retention after impact.
+- If you choose to purchase lead ammunition, select ammunition the manufacturer indicates has high mass retention after impact, such as bonded core bullets.

-- When processing your harvest shot with lead ammunition, trim liberally around the wound channel to reduce exposure to lead fragments, and dispose of the carcass in a way that prevents wildlife from scavenging from it.
+- When processing your harvest, trim liberally around the wound channel to reduce exposure to lead fragments, and dispose of the carcass in a way that limits exposure to scavenging wildlife.

-- Be aware that some processors commingle meat from multiple harvested deer when producing ground venison, so ground meat may be lead-tainted even if your deer was harvested with non-lead ammunition.
+Be aware that some processors co-mingle meat from multiple harvested deer when producing ground venison, so ground meat may contain lead even if your deer was harvested with non-lead ammunition.